lazarnikolic24/arena/README.md

 ## Cons:
 - Less flexible than standard malloc/realloc
-- You can only resize the most recent allocation within any arena
+- You can only grow the most recent allocation within any arena

 ### A note on memory alignment:
 malloc always returns memory suitable for any alignment.
 Usually this is 8 bytes on 32 bit systems and 16 bytes on 64 bit systems.
 The Arena_alloc function has the same behaviour by default, but this behaviour is usually undesirable as it will cause lots unnecesary padding within the arena.
 Instead, you should preffer the Arena_alloc_aligned function which also takes an alignment argument.
 This argument should be equal to the largest alignment of any struct member, if allocating memory for a struct.
 The alignment of all primitives is the same as their sizeof.